 When we talk about toy class drones, none represent the label better than a nano drone.
 These mini flying quadcopters are often smaller than the palm of your hand, and elicit laughter as they buzz around your living room.
 These are easy gifts to give to others, fun toys to learn from and a very inexpensive way to safely get into the hobby.

-As you might imagine, there are a few of these tiny drones out there, ready to drive your house pet insane.
+As you might imagine, there are quite a few of these tiny drones out there, ready to drive your house pet insane.
 Join us as we explore some of the better options, some of the best nano drones available today.

 The best part about these nano drones is that none exceed the 0.55 lb weight limit imposed by the FAA.
 You will not have to register these things.
-The down side, they are so small that you are almost stuck to flying indoors.
+The downside, they are so small that you are almost stuck to flying indoors.
 The ones we’ve tested are fairly crazy little things, they’ll be all over the place as is, you don’t need wind causing extra difficulty.

-I cannot rightly call any of the nano drones on our list tools, they are all toys.
+I cannot rightly call any of the nano drones on our list ‘tools,’ they are all toys.
 Having said that, let’s go have some fun.

 Hubsan X4 H111